devesh-kmishra/bookmark-manager/README.md

 - Since I had never implemented Supabase OAuth or used its realtime feature, it took me some time to familiarize myself with everything.
 I faced problems with the RLS policies, which made Supabase throw errors when I tried to add a new bookmark.
 - Upon signing in with Google I was not getting redirected to the dashbord route.
 - I mistakenly created a trigger for the bookmarks table, due to which I was getting errors while trying to add a new bookmark.
+- I also faced problems with the UI not updating in realtime after deploying on Vercel.

 ## How I Solved Them